Military Glossary and Acronyms

 C2

-Command and Control — the authority and direction exercised by a commander over assigned forces.
+Command and Control.
+C2 is the authority, direction, and coordination exercised by commanders over assigned forces.

 ISR

-Intelligence, Surveillance, and Reconnaissance — coordinated collection and processing of battlefield information.
+Intelligence, Surveillance, and Reconnaissance.
+ISR covers the collection, processing, and use of battlefield information.

 COG